Best Android Phone Under $800 Android Central 2020

 - Best Overall: OnePlus 7 Pro

-The OnePlus 7 Pro offers an exceptional value for the money, and now it has excellent hardware and nice-to-have features that make it a true competitor at the high end regardless of price.
+The OnePlus 7 Pro offers exceptional value for the money and has excellent hardware and nice-to-have features that make it a true competitor at the high end regardless of price.
 The hardware quality and design are right up there with the best, as is its 6.67-inch display with a 90Hz refresh rate.

 Though it's more expensive than its predecessor, the 7 Pro easily makes up the difference with lots of added capabilities.
 The display is dramatically better in all respects, the in-display fingerprint sensor is great, the haptics are now some of the best you can get, and its spec sheet is the envy of everyone.
 At the same time, it still has OxygenOS software, which continues to be one of the best takes on Android with its clean interface and consistently speedy performance.

 Yes, it's missing a few things, like wireless charging and a headphone jack, and despite the company's claims of water resistance, it has no official IP rating.
 The cameras are also one weak point, but forgivable at this price.
 The OnePlus 7 Pro is worth comparing to any phone on this list, and it's less expensive.

 Coming around on a year since its launch, the OnePlus 7 Pro is still incredibly enticing.
 All of its core tenets remain, and it's now less expensive than it was at launch.

 - Regular software updates

 - Camera quality a step down from flagships